Internet Protocol television: Architecture of a video server network

 Depending on the network architecture of the service provider, there are two main types of video server architecture that can be considered for IPTV deployment: centralised and distributed.

-The centralised architecture model is a relatively simple and easy to manage solution.
+The centralised architecture model is a relatively simple and easy-to-manage solution.
 Because all media content is stored in centralised servers, it does not require a comprehensive content distribution system.
 Centralised architecture is generally good for a network that provides relatively small VOD service deployment, has adequate core and edge bandwidth or has an efficient content delivery network (CDN).

 A distributed architecture has bandwidth usage advantages and inherent system management features that are essential for managing a larger server network.
-Distributed architecture requires intelligent and sophisticated content distribution technologies to augment effective delivery of multimedia contents over the service provider's network.
+Distributed architecture requires intelligent and sophisticated content distribution technologies to augment effective delivery of multimedia content over the service provider's network.

 Residential IPTV home networks

 In many cases, the residential gateway that provides connectivity with the Internet access network is not located close to the IPTV set-top box.
 This scenario becomes very common as service providers start to offer service packages with multiple set-top boxes per subscriber.

 Networking technologies that take advantage of existing home wiring (such as power lines, phone lines or coaxial cables) or of wireless hardware have become common solutions for this problem, although fragmentation in the wired home networking market has limited somewhat the growth in this market.

 In December 2008, ITU-T adopted Recommendation G.hn (also known as G.9960), which is a next-generation home networking standard that specifies a common PHY/MAC that can operate over any home wiring (power lines, phone lines or coaxial cables).

 Groups such as the Multimedia over Coax Alliance, HomePlug Powerline Alliance, Home Phoneline Networking Alliance, and Quasar Alliance (Plastic Optical Fibre) each advocate their own technologies.